shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/troubleshooting-bss-uploads.md

 }
 ```

+> [!NOTE]
-Our API limits responses to 100 objects via pagination.
+> Our API limits responses to 100 objects via pagination.
 You can view additional objects by appending one of these to the API call:
+>

-- `&start_element=101`
+> - `&start_element=101`
-- `&sort=last_modified.desc`
+> - `&sort=last_modified.desc`
+>

-You can read more about pagination on our Documentation Portal [here](./05---throttling-pagination-and-filtering.md).
+> You can read more about pagination on our Documentation Portal [here](./05---throttling-pagination-and-filtering.md).
+>

-If you're still experiencing technical issues, you can submit a request on our [Customer Support Portal](https://help.xandr.com/).
+> If you're still experiencing technical issues, you can submit a request on our [Customer Support Portal](https://help.xandr.com/).
 Don't forget to include the job ID in your support request.

 ## JSON fields